ibm-cloud-docs/blockchain-sw-251/console-ocp-about.md

 **Full platform**

-Includes the operator, management console, peer, CA, orderer, and smart contract container images.
+Includes the operator, management console, peer, CA, ordering node, and smart contract container images.
 The {{site.data.keyword.blockchainfull_notm}} Platform management console can be used to create all of the fundamental components of a Hyperledger Fabric network: a Certificate Authority (CA), an ordering service, and peers, on your local cluster.
 You can also use your console to operate a distributed multicloud network by importing nodes that were deployed by using other consoles.
 For more information about the building blocks of Hyperledger Fabric networks, see the [blockchain component overview](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-component-overview).

 **{{site.data.keyword.blockchainfull_notm}} images**

-For experienced Hyperledger Fabric customers, a purchase of {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 includes an entitlement to the peer, CA, orderer, and smart contract container images that are signed and supported by {{site.data.keyword.IBM_notm}}.
+For experienced Hyperledger Fabric customers, a purchase of {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 includes an entitlement to the peer, CA, ordering node, and smart contract container images that are signed and supported by {{site.data.keyword.IBM_notm}}.
 These images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
 The images are bundled with support from {{site.data.keyword.IBM_notm}}.
 The {{site.data.keyword.blockchainfull_notm}} Platform management console and operator are not among the images that are included in this entitlement.
 For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-images#blockchain-images).

 The {{site.data.keyword.blockchainfull_notm}} Platform includes the following key features: